 Let the celebrations begin!
-St. Patrick’s Day in the Boston area isn’t just a holiday, it’s truly an event.
+St. Patrick's Day in the Boston area isn't just a holiday, it's truly an event.
 So, let the debate begin.
-Which town/city is the most Irish in Massachusetts?
+What are the most Irish towns in Massachusetts?
 It depends upon who you talk to and where you get your information.
 The U.S. Cenus Bureau certainly is helpful, but not updated on this stat since 2015.
-I consulted Irish Central and Wikipedia to gather more confusing data.
+I also consulted Irish Central to gather more confusing data.

 1. Scituate